cheznonnon/Nonnon_for_Mac/README.md

 + local search engine

-■non-company-made gambling game is forbidden by AppStore
+■non-company-made pseudo-gambling game is forbidden by AppStore

 Nonnon Poker

-+ Simple Poker : Bet Mode is enabled
++ Simple Poker
++ no real money is used
++ some countries forbid this like software, use carefully

 <br>